satheeshms/JavaStreamsKata/README.md

 # JavaStreamsKata
-Kata for practisinf Java Streams and Kata
+Kata for practising Java Streams and Lambas